RachelMizer/ProjectOrderly/Orderly/README.md

 To start backend server, run: `python manage.py runserver`

 ## Database
-Go to https://www.mysql.com Downloads > MySQL Community (GPL) Downloads > MySQL Community Server Select version **8.4.8 LTS** for windows and download MSI installer Run installer, select typical installation
+Go to https://www.mysql.com Downloads > MySQL Community (GPL) Downloads > MySQL Community Server.
+Select version **8.4.8 LTS** for windows and download MSI installer.
+Run installer, select typical installation.
-Run MySQL Configurator
+Run MySQL Configurator.
 + (Optional) Choose database directory
 + Choose **Development Computer**
 + Keep default port: 3306
 + Create password and store safely.
 + Apply changes, Execute, Finish.

 In cmd, run command `mysql -u root -p` (If this doesn't work, you may need to add the MySQL\MySQL Server8.4\bin directory to PATH in environment variables.
-Use the full path from where MySQL is installed.)
+Use the full path from where MySQL is installed.).
-Login with the root password you created earlier
+Login with the root password you created earlier.
-Enter these commands
+Enter these commands.

 ```